 In some cases, IUGR can be treated and reversed, if caught early enough.
-Before treatment starts however, your physician will usually perform several ultrasounds to check for normal organ development and normal movement.
-In addition, your doctor will also monitor your baby’s heart rate and conduct doppler flow studies to ensure the infant’s blood flow is working correctly.
-These tests are perform beforehand so that your physician can try to pinpoint the reason IUGR occurred.
+Before treatment starts however, your physician will usually perform several ultrasounds to check for normal organ development, estimated fetal weight, and normal movement.
+In addition, your doctor will also monitor your baby’s heart rate and conduct doppler flow studies to ensure the placental blood flow is adequate.
+These tests are performed beforehand so that your physician can try to pinpoint the reason IUGR occurred.

-Treatment options will depend upon what caused IUGR in the first place, but the one of the most common forms of treatment is placing pregnant women on bed rest, which can help the baby’s circulation.
+Treatment options will depend upon what caused IUGR in the first place, but the most common form of treatment is placing pregnant women on bed rest, which can help the baby’s circulation.

 Low doses of aspirin (150 mg or less per day) has been shown to improve fetal weight and head circumference if taken during the third trimester.
-However, according to NIH, taking aspiring, starting during the first trimester, reduces the risk of IUGR.
+However, according to NIH, taking aspirin, starting during the first trimester, reduces the risk of IUGR.
 The study also showed a significant reduction in preeclampsia, a condition that has been linked to IUGR.
-Yet, some doctors don’t recommend regular aspirin usage while pregnant.
-It’s important to discuss the benefits and risk with your own physician, as each pregnancy is different.
+Yet, some doctors don’t recommend regular aspirin dosage while pregnant.
+It’s important to discuss the benefits and risks with your own physician, as each pregnancy is different.

 In other instances, the only form of treatment may be to induce labor early.
-This is usually reserved for severe cases in which the infant is failing to thrive and would be better off with physician assistance once born.
-Although there are typically a host of medical issues a preterm infant may face, it’s normally less than the risks associated with saying in utero yet failing to grow and thrive.
+This is usually reserved for severe cases in which the infant is failing to thrive and would be better off outside of the uterus.
+Although there are typically a host of medical issues a preterm infant may face, it’s normally less than the risks associated with staying in utero yet failing to grow and thrive.
 If infants aren’t receiving adequate nutrients and oxygen while in utero, there is a chance fetal death will occur, and the only way to prevent it is via early labor induction and delivery.

 Unfortunately, there is currently no known way that will prevent IUGR, but there are certain steps that you can to help reduce the risk, including: